 Last, but certainly not least.
 All the data gathered from the software used can now be accessed to provide insights into how a business is performing.
 Not only that, but this data can be presented in an intelligent manner which means something to your business.
 It’s all well and good seeing every data metric on the planet but they don’t all apply to the insights you’re needing to obtain.

 TISSL’s business analytics tool allows for meaningful insights across products, sites, staff, seasons, weeks, years, as well as like for like metrics.
-You can read a far more in-depth analysis about our product here.

 Now, you may have noticed in our opening sentence that we spoke of having a hybrid system – why?
 Well, as with anything in life there are cons to being a cloud-only EPoS system.
 We’ll chat more about those next months but we want to make you aware that the best possible solution is a system that is cloud-based but also has offline capability.
 This offers a far more stable system for when life throws lemons at your EPoS.